benroberts999/ampsci/README.md

 ## Atomic Many-body Perturbation theory in the Screened Coulomb Interaction

 Solves the correlated-Dirac equation for single-valence atomic systems using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method).
-Fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, and RPA for matrix elements (with structure radiation/renormalisation).
+Fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
 QED is included via the Flambaum-Ginges radiative potential method.
 Can solve for continuum states with high energy.
 Calculates ionisation cross sections with high values for energy/momentum transfer.